Project Background

 2. "From Uncertainty to Opportunity" is an eye catching header that grabs the user's attention.

-3. Liked the layout of the cards and how the bullet points convey the services we offer.
+3. Liked the layout of the cards and how the bullet points convey the services they offer.

 First Usability Study